How to find a student room in Bangkok?

 First, what do we call an 'apartment' here in Bangkok?

 There are other terms used, such as studio (1-room), 1-bedroom (2 rooms of which one is a bedroom), and so on.
 In Bangkok, the vast majority are 1-room apartments of 25 to 40 m2 with a bathroom and balcony.
 The bathroom may have Asian (in Germany called 'French') toilets where you squat, or western toilets where you can sit.
 The balcony is multi-functional in Thailand.
 It's used for cooking (to avoid smell in the room) and for drying your laundry (within short time, even at high humidity).

 Quality differences is something you can hardly see at the prices.
 It seems to depend more on the age of the apartment building.
 Almost any new apartment building (not older than 10 years) is modern western design and well maintained.

 In any case, be prepared to buy a new mattress.
-In many apartments, mattresses looks like one but they are as hard as stone.
-TV and fridge is often offered for rent.
-Air-conditions were installed when the building was opened (and never got any maintenance, of course).
-They can drive your electrical power bill to surprising heights, if used frequently.
+In many apartments, mattresses look like a comfy mattress - but they are as hard as stone (if you want to enjoy the same sleeping comfort as back home - there is an IKEA store in Bangkok).
+TV and fridge are often offered to rent.
+Air-conditions were installed when the building was opened (and rarely got any maintenance, of course).
+If heavily used, they can drive your electrical power bill to astronomic heights, so be careful.

 This way is recommended for students whose budget is not too limited.
 You can be lucky and find a very nice and cheap apartment.
 Be aware, however, that apartments are rented over the Internet then when people are not in Thailand and have no chance to compare.
 Landlords are not stupid.
 The difference may be as little as 20 Euros or Dollars a month, but for those coming on budget, that might well make a difference.

-You may want to have look at the Google Ads in the left and right columns of this page.
-We also asked our students in the Web board for recommendations.
+We also asked our students for recommendations.
 They named the following Web sites: